Azure/CARML-Learn/docs/wiki/Lab 1 - Use CARML to deploy infrastructure.md

     // Parameters //
     // ========== //

-    @description('Optional.
-The name of the resource group to deploy') param resourceGroupName string = 'validation-rg'
+    @description('Required.
+The name of the resource group to deploy') param resourceGroupName string = 'carml-rg'

     @description('Optional.
 The location to deploy into')
     param location string = deployment().location

-    @description('Optional.
-The name of the storage account to deploy') param storageAccountName string = '<AddGloballyUniqueName>'
+    @description('Required.
+The name of the storage account to deploy') param storageAccountName string

-    @description('Optional.
-The name of the key vault to deploy') param keyVaultName string = '<AddGloballyUniqueName>'
+    @description('Required.
+The name of the key vault to deploy') param keyVaultName string

-    @description('Optional.
-The name of the log analytics workspace to deploy') param logAnalyticsName string = 'carmllaw'
+    @description('Required.
+The name of the log analytics workspace to deploy') param logAnalyticsName string
     ```

 1. Now, you will add the references to the individual CARML modules you will deploy.
 Let's start with the resource group.
 Underneath the parameters, add the following block